oooindefatigable/Battlefield-Portal-MCP/godot-mcp/README.md

 You can customize the server behavior with these environment variables:

 - `GODOT_PATH`: Path to the Godot executable (overrides automatic detection)
+- `PORTAL_SDK_PATH`: Absolute path to the Battlefield Portal SDK root directory
+- `PORTAL_PROJECT_PATH`: Override the detected Portal Godot project directory
+- `PORTAL_FB_EXPORT_PATH`: Override the detected `SDK/deps/FbExportData` directory
+- `PYTHON_PATH`: Explicit Python interpreter to use for gdconverter scripts
 - `DEBUG`: Set to "true" to enable detailed server-side debug logging

+## Battlefield Portal Integration

+When the Portal SDK is available the server will automatically detect:

+- The SDK root directory and gdconverter utilities
+- The bundled Portal Godot project (`GodotProject`)
+- The exported spatial data (`SDK/deps/FbExportData`)

+The following tools extend the baseline Godot automation:

+- `get_portal_sdk_info`: Report detected Portal paths and Python command
+- `list_portal_levels`: Enumerate available `.spatial.json` files with related Godot scenes and script directories
+- `export_portal_level`: Convert a Godot scene into a Portal `.spatial.json` using the gdconverter export pipeline
+- `create_portal_project`: Regenerate the Portal Godot project from FbExportData, optionally overwriting existing levels

+If the SDK is stored outside the repository, set `PORTAL_SDK_PATH` (and friends) so the server can find it.
+Python 3.9 or newer must be available for the converter scripts.

 ## Example Prompts